 Alarming increase in Facebook related divorces in 2011

-A survey carried out by uk divorce website www.divorce-online.co.uk in December 2009 found that 20% of behaviour petitions contained the word “Facebook.”.
+A survey carried out by UK divorce website Divorce Online in December 2009 found that 20% of behaviour petitions contained the word “Facebook.”.

-A follow up survey in December 2011 has found that number has alarmingly increased during 2011 to 33% of behaviour allegations in petitions.
+A follow-up survey in December 2011 has found that number has alarmingly increased during 2011 to 33% of unreasonable behaviour based petitions.
 5000 petitions were queried as in the 2009 sample.

-The most common reasons where Facebook was cited as evidence were once again relating to spouses behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and using their public walls as weapons in their divorce battle.
+The most common reasons where Facebook was cited as evidence was once again relating to spouses behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and used their public walls as weapons in their divorce battle.

 1) Inappropriate messages to members of the opposite sex.